hujhax/austin-improv-wiki/Dandy.md

 **Dandy** was an improv duo featuring [[Ryan Hill]] and [[Clay Towery]].

 ## History
+Late in 2012, Clay and Ryan rehearsed and played together in [[The Black Vault]].

 The duo only put on one show, in early 2014, before Clay's untimely death on 2/13/14.

 ## Media